 Required documentation

-- Bill of Lading: Proof of shipment and a document of title for the goods.
+- Bill of Lading: Proof of shipment.

 - Invoice: Detailed cost breakdown.

-- Packing List: Cargo contents, weights, and dimensions.
+- Packing List: Cargo contents.

-- Certificate of Origin: Identifies product source.
+- Certificate of Origin: Identifies product source 3.

 Needed documents